accelerated-text/accelerated-text/core/README.md

 This is the main module of Accelerated Text.

-In order to generate text, *Core* uses *Semantic Graphs* - low level structures that describe what the text should look like when generation is complete.
+In order to generate text, Core uses *Semantic Graphs* - structures that describe what the text should look like when generation is complete.

 One *Semantic Graph* is enough to generate many text variations for multiple languages.